Felon Charged With Illegally Possessing Pistol

-The one-count indictment named Damien Caldwell, 33, as the sole defendant.
+The one‑count indictment named Herman T. Moore, age 24, as the sole defendant.

-According to the indictment, on or about Oct.
-9, 2011, Caldwell, being a convicted felon, illegally possessed a Taurus 9mm pistol.
+According to the indictment, on July 30, 2010, Moore, a convicted felon, possessed anAstra, .380 caliber pistol.
+Moore was previously convicted in the Court of Common Pleas, Allegheny County on Dec.
+4, 2008, of the crime of possession with intent to distribute a controlled substance.
+This is a crime that is punishable by imprisonment for a term exceeding one year.
 Federal law prohibits anyone who has been convicted of a crime punishable by a term of imprisonment exceeding one year to possess a firearm.

-The law provides for a maximum total sentence of life in prison, a fine of $250,000, or both.
+The law provides for a maximum total sentence of 10 years in prison, a fine of $250,000, or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

 Assistant United States Attorney Charles A. Eberle is prosecuting this case on behalf of the government.